with Statement in Python

 Here is an example of a simple class.

 In the above code, we created a class MyContextManager and created two methods named __enter__() and __exit__().
 When we call this class using “with” we can see that the __enter__() runs first and then __exit__() runs.

 In the code *args and **kwargs are used because __exit__() takes three arguments

 These arguments should occur in this order.

-- execution_value is an exception instance which indicates the type of exception like, Zero Division Error, Floating Point Error
+- execution_value is an exception instance that indicates the type of exception like Zero Division Error, Floating Point Error

 - traceback is traceback object